yogiben/meteor-autoform-tags/README.md

 {{/autoForm}}
 ```

-Tags will be comma separated string.
+Tags will be an array of strings if field type is `[String]` or comma separated string if field type is `String`.